 It takes more than just athleticism to be a sportswoman, and all girls will have some of the skills that could make them successful in the world of sports.
 This worksheet encourages girls to think about the leadership, teamwork, commitment and other traits they have that lend themselves to sports.

-Finished all of children’s art week?
-Check out our other fun GFS activites.
+Finished all of sports day?
+Check out our other fun GFS activities.